sefinek24/Sefinek-Blocklist-Collection/README.md

     <br>
     <a href="https://blocklist.sefinek.net/#stats" target="_blank">View more stats... »</a>
     <br><br>
-    <p>⭐ If you found this repository helpful or interesting, please consider giving it a star to show your support!</p>
+    <p>If you found this repository helpful or interesting, please consider giving it a star to show your support! ⭐</p>
 </div>

 ## 💸 Support me